in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed™-Videos.md

   //Continue at Step 4
 }
 ```
+Where activity is your Activity reference, zone_id is a String matching a specific zone gathered from the dashboard and included in your configure call, and width is the integer width of the ad unit desired.
+If the ad is ready you can begin construction of your placement.

 In a ListView environment, it is also suggested to call notifyAddedToListView() in your adapter's getView() method as appropriate.
 Example below: